Rivers and Lakes

 A fabulous small group wildlife holiday to the Brazilian Pantanal to search for Jaguar, Tapir, Giant Anteater and rare birdlife.

-Experience one of the greatest wildlife spectacles of the world at the McNeil River Sanctuary in Alaska.
-Grizzly Bears congregate in large numbers as they fish for salmon on their journey to spawning grounds up river.
+Experience one of the greatest wildlife spectacles of the world at the McNeil River Sanctuary in Alaska or Knight Inlet Lodge, Canada.
+Bears fishing for salmon!

 A luxury river cruise on the Yangtze in China with fabulous service, food and facilities on board including a spa and treatment rooms.
 Special wellness, Easter and Summer Camp departures.